Vikms95/js-top-todo-list/notes.md

 - Attach todo to project:
     <!-- - Create button within todo div to insert a todo to a project: Create new file insertElements? -->
-    - Edge cases: Make projects imposible to have same title Make the input case insensitive
+- Make projects imposible to have same title, return a value to know the  rendering has to be canceled
+- Make the input case insensitive
 - Look into date library
 https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/